ishad01/api-frontend-framework-test/README.md

 2. Navigate to /src/test/java/stepDefinition -> TestNGRunners*
 3. Click on Run -> TestNG Runs

+**Referral Results Video of Run**

+1. https://www.screencast.com/t/GIpVtO5s - Backend video referal with results
+2. https://www.screencast.com/t/jLSNmFNGx0 - Web Based Automation referal with results

 Notes-
-In this framework currently i am not using pojo class for rest api tests since data is small There are some assumptions made on assignment given on steps I have kept some default waits to give clear picture on its runs
+-> In this framework currently i am not using pojo class and pico container for rest api tests since data is small -> There are some assumptions made on assignment given on steps -> I have kept some default waits to give clear picture on its runs -> I have used default reportings instead of Allure/testng Extent reports